zer0def/nginxinc-kubernetes-ingress/docs/content/troubleshooting/troubleshoot-common.md

 When using `manifest` for deployment, use the command line argument `-nginx-debug` in your deployment or daemonset.

-You can add the `-v` parameter to increase the verbosity of the NGINX Ingress Controller process.
+You can add the `-log-level` parameter to increase the verbosity of the NGINX Ingress Controller process.

 Here is a small snippet of setting these command line arguments in the `args` section of a deployment: